Yacht Charter Water Toys 2026 — Europe Edition (E-foil, Seabob, Jetski)

 Lighthouse Porer Croatia Europe Yachts Charter

-We owe it to the Austro-Hungarian Empire, which in the 19th century took over responsibility for maritime safety by constructing approximately 70 of these lighthouses, for the fact that Croatia is without a doubt a paradise for those who are interested in lighthouses.
+We owe it to the Austro-Hungarian Empire, which in the 19th century took over responsibility for maritime safety by constructing approximately 70 of these lighthouses, for the fact that Croatia carries an exceptional density of historical lighthouses for anyone interested in maritime architecture.
 Porer is an incredible treasure that can be seen in just one minute because to how quickly it can be reached from the nearby island that shares its name.
 There are three tiny moorings available for docking, however you should be advised that the surrounding currents may be rather strong.
-It features two studio apartments, and guests have the option of spending the night in the lighthouse itself while taking in breathtaking vistas of the open sea and sunsets from the tower’s 35-meter height.
-This is widely regarded as one of the most breathtaking sights in all of Croatia.
+It features two studio apartments, and guests have the option of spending the night in the lighthouse itself while taking in open-sea views and sunsets from the tower’s 35-meter height.
+This is one of the more striking sights in Croatia.

 Lighthouse Savudrija Croatia Europe Yachts Charter

 Savudrija is the most historic lighthouse on the Adriatic Sea, having been constructed in 1818.
 It was also the first lighthouse in the world to be powered by gas.
 It is also the most northern lighthouse in Croatia, since it is situated close to the border with Slovenia and only 56 kilometers (km) south of Trieste in Italy.
 The story goes that it was constructed by an Austrian count named Metternich for a beautiful Croatian woman with whom he fell in love and gave it to her as a gift.
 Tragically, she did not live long enough to see it.
-But even if this story isn’t based in reality, Savudrija is nevertheless a charming destination that exudes a sense of mystery and allure.
+But even if this story isn’t based in reality, Savudrija is still worth the detour for its quiet, period atmosphere.

 Lighthouse Struga Croatia Europe Yachts Charter

 The lighthouse, which is situated on the brink of a cliff that is 70 meters in height, is the best possible location from which to take in the expansive views of the ocean.
-The vantage point that the Struga lighthouse provides is very breathtaking.
+The Struga lighthouse offers a long vantage point.
 In the neighborhood, there is a concrete space that functions as a port, and if you choose to remain the night, the residences have enough for up to 15 people amongst them.
 In the event that you find yourself in need of supplies, the town of Lastovo is just around 10 kilometers away.

 Lighthouse Tajer Croatia Europe Yachts Charter